aws-samples/policy-as-code/content/checkov/scanning/index.en.md

     * CKV_AWS_21
     * CKV_AWS_55
     * CKV_AWS_56
-* Checkov results usually include a range of risk you are mitigating, but there is no way to filter by risk
+* The risks from Checkov findings can have a significant range from a suggestion that doesn't apply most of the time such as S3 Access Logging all the way to a dangerous IAM Admin policy.
+Unfortunately, there is no way to filter by risk level in Checkov.
     * For example: This S3 Bucket does not include Versioning or Access Logging - these are optional features that do not always need to be enabled
     * This S3 Bucket also does not include the block to Disable Public Access, which your organization may require
 * Your organization will need to determine which failed checks to ignore and let the pipeline proceed and which checks that must be resolved